aditeyabaral/word2vec-c/README.md

 $ gcc w2v.c dep.c preprocess.c hash.c disp.c mat.c file.c neuralnetwork.c func.c mem.c -lm
 ```

+To use Word2Vec-C with your source code, compile your files with all the dependency files.
+Replace w2v.c with your file(s).

 ## Execution

 A shell script has been included to make execution easy as well.
 Run the following command first: <br>